poi5305/ChineseChess/README.md

 2. Enter Name and Room id and click Go
 3. Wait for friends to enter the room
-4. room 100 exhibited the procedure record
+4. room 100 exhibited the procedure record (player1 is andy, player2 is andy2)